FTarfasse/quick-perf-wiki/Core-annotations.md

 ## Configure core annotations with a global scope
 Annotations having a [global scope](https://github.com/quick-perf/doc/wiki/QuickPerf#annotation-scopes) apply on each test.

-`org.quickperf.annotation.CoreAnnotationBuilder` helps configure core annotations with a global scope.
+`org.quickperf.annotation.CoreAnnotationBuilder` helps to configure core annotations with a global scope.

 ### :mag_right: Example